michaelmenon/mice/README.md

 2) Do load balancing to the server if the server has multiple instances provided in the "addr" tag.
 3) Do health check for each server instance and log if any server is down
 4) Do logging
-5) Support Authentication Berer Tomen if the "doauth" flag is set to true.
-If its set to true then it will check for the JWT secret key in the env variable set in the tag "authenv".
+5) Support Authentication Bearer Token if the "doauth" flag is set to true.
+If its set to true then it will check for the JWT secret key in the env variable set with the name in the tag "authenv".
 If there are any claims Mice will collect that and pass it in the request headers to the corresponding proxies.
 6) Do rate limiting if the tag "ratelimit" is set to true.
 Mention the rate limit count in the tag "ratecount"
 7) Support TLS if you set the flag "tls" to true and set the "cert" key to the certificate file path and "key" tag to the key file path.